php/php-langspec/spec/04-basic-concepts.md

 unspecified and unimportant to the abstract model.

 ####Deferred Array Copying
-As mentioned in the previous section ([§§](#value-assignment-of-array-types-to-local-variables)), an implementation may choose to use a deferred copy mechanism instead of eagerly making a copy for value assignment of arrays.
+As mentioned in the [previous section](#value-assignment-of-array-types-to-local-variables), an implementation may choose to use a deferred copy mechanism instead of eagerly making a copy for value assignment of arrays.
 An implementation may use any deferred copy mechanism desired so long as it conforms to the abstract model's